 - CBD oils that are made from hemp (with less than 0.2% THC) are legal in the UK — as long as they are advertised and sold as “nutrition supplements” rather than medicine

-- Cannabis CBD oils with higher amounts of THC will be available by prescription use only in the UK, hopefully by late 2018
+- As of November 1, 2018, cannabis CBD oils with higher amounts of THC are available by prescription use only in the UK

 - The quality and therapeutic effectiveness of legal CBD “hemp oil supplements” can be hit or miss